 John Lithgow.
 Maya Dehlin Spach/GA/The Hollywood Reporter via Getty Images

-John Lithgow is set to play Albus Dumbledore, HBO has announced.
+Meanwhile, HBO previously announced that John Lithgow is set to play Albus Dumbledore.

 Lithgow previously said of taking on the role: "It came as a total surprise to me.
 I just got the phone call up at the Sundance Film Festival for yet another film, and it was not an easy decision because it's going to define me for the last chapter of my life, I'm afraid.
 But I'm very excited."

-While those four series regulars had previously been rumoured to be joining the cast, some new additions are more unexpected.
+While those four series regulars had previously been rumoured to be joining the project, some other new additions have been more unexpected.

 Paapa Essiedu in a black suit at a theatre event